 It’s tough to know how to buy a complex product you have never purchased before.
 You have little, to no frame of reference or knowledge about the product to base your buying decision on.
-This holds true for leaders who are choosing an executive coach.
+This holds true for leaders who are choosing an executive coach for the first time.

 Many people select an executive or corporate coach without adequately considering what they are actually looking for in a coach.
 In my experience participating now in several hundred interviews with potential coachees, I think we are doing a disservice to the coachee and coach by not better preparing potential coachees for the coach selection process.
 When HR is a partner in the process, which is often the case, there are several ways HR leaders can help people to pick an executive coach that is right for them.